CommunityToolkit/Lottie-Windows/samples/README.md

 ﻿# Lottie Samples
-The Lottie Samples project generates a simple C# UWP Store app that walks through basic scenarios to help users get started with Lottie-Windows.
-These samples cover the following topics:
+The Lottie Samples project generates a simple C# UWP Store app that walks through the following basic scenarios to help users get started with Lottie-Windows:

 * Getting started with json
 * Getting started with codegen